jazz-code/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map returns a new array of elements while passing each element back to the callback

 2. What is the difference between a function and a method?

+Both functions, a method is just a function that is the property of an object

 3. What is closure?

+When an inner function has access to the outer functions variables via scope chain

 4. Describe the four rules of the 'this' keyword.

+Implicit binding, Expliciting binding, Window binding, New binding

 5. Why do we need super() in an extended class?

+Similiar to .call() on a prototype to access and call a function on a objects parent

 ## Project Set up